On residues and conjugacies for germs of 1-D parabolic diffeomorphisms in finite regularity: Residues and distortion

 To finish, let us mention that we do not even know whether the germ $f$ above is a distortion element of the group $\widehat{\mathrm{Diff}} (\mathbb{R},0)$ of formal germs of diffeomorphisms.
 More generally, the next question seems challenging:

 \begin{qs} Given a field $\mathbb{K}$, what are the distortion elements of $\ger$~?
 What about $\widehat{\mathrm{Diff}} (\mathbb{Z},0)$~? \end{qs}

 {\bf Acknowledgments.} H\'el\`ene Eynard-Bontemps was funded by the IRGA project ADMIN of UGA and the CNRS in the context of a d\'el\'egation.
-She would like to thank CMM\,/\,U. de Chile for the hospitality during this period and Michele Triestino for inspiring discussions related to this work.
+She would like to thank CMM (FB210005, BASAL funds for centers of excellence from ANID-Chile)\,/\,U. de Chile for the hospitality during this period and Michele Triestino for inspiring discussions related to this work.
 Andr\'es Navas was funded by Fondecyt Research Project 1220032, and would like to thank Adolfo Guillot, Jan Kiwi and Mario Ponce for useful discussions and insight concerning residues of parabolic germs in the complex setting.

 \begin{small}

 \end{small}

 \begin{footnotesize}